berwinlan/complexity-p2-network-security/reports/draft_report.md

 ### Annotated Bibliography

 [1] [An agent-based modeling framework for cybersecurity in mobile tactical networks](https://journals.sagepub.com/doi/10.1177/1548512917738858) **Brian Thompson, James Morris-King**
-This paper investigates how malware infiltrates mobile tactical networks given different movement patterns and types of security forifications against mobile networks through agent based modelling.
+This paper investigates how malware infiltrates mobile tactical networks given different movement patterns and types of security forifications against mobile networks through agent based modeling.
 The paper highlights how even if different mobile networks may be isolated from others, lack of effective security policies coupled with different types of movement interactions can heavily impact malware spread behavior in the overall system.